WD-Scott/MonteCarlo-Simulator/README.md

 - None
 #### Methods:
 ##### ``__init__(self, game)``:
 Initializer that takes a game object as its input parameter.
-At initialization time, it also infers the data type of the die faces used.
+At initialization time, it also infers the data type of the die faces.
 ###### Parameters:
 - ``game``: Game object.
 ##### ``face_count(self)``: